wojciech-kulik/xcodebuild.nvim/README.md

     },
     nvim_tree = {
       enabled = true, -- enable updating Xcode project files when using nvim-tree should_update_project = function(path) -- path can lead to directory or file -- it could be useful if you mix Xcode project with SPM for example return true
+      end,
+    },
+    oil_nvim = {
+      enabled = true, -- enable updating Xcode project files when using oil.nvim should_update_project = function(path) -- path can lead to directory or file
+        -- it could be useful if you mix Xcode project with SPM for example return true